 To learn more about Shay Youngblood, read this interview on the DMA Canvas Blog.

 Translating Culture...
 Community Voices at the DMA

 Working independently, in pairs, and as a group, the participants wrote personal interpretations about a work of art of their choice.
-These texts, along with images of the selected art and portraits of the participants, are included in a Spanish and English language guide, which will be printed and available on the DMA web site.
+These texts, along with images of the selected art and portraits of the participants, are included in a Spanish and English language guide, which is available in both print form and on the DMA website.
 The guides launched in November 2013 as a part of MAP 2013, a festival and exhibition of social practice projects.
-These bi-lingual guides are still available, simply ask for them at the visitors service desk.
+These bilingual guides are still available; ask for them at the Visitor Services Desk.